unitaryfund/mitiq/docs/source/guide/guide_04-factories.rst

 The method ``self.run`` evaluates different expectation values at different noise levels until a sufficient amount of data is collected.

-The method ``self.reduce`` instead returns the final zero-noise extrapolation and, in practice, corresponds to a classical post-processing of the measured data.
+The method ``self.reduce`` instead returns the final zero-noise extrapolation which, in practice, corresponds to a statistical inference based on the measured data.

 .. testcode::

-   import one of the built-in noise scaling function from mitiq.folding import fold_gates_at_random
+   # we import one of the built-in noise scaling function
+   from mitiq.folding import fold_gates_at_random

    linear_fac.run(circuit, executor, scale_noise=fold_gates_at_random)